sammancoaching/website/training/deliver_learning_hours.md

 ## Course Dates

-* 16th, 23rd, 30th January, 13:30 - 17:00 CET with Emily Bache and Clare Sudbery.
+* 16th, 23rd January, 6th February, 13:30 - 17:00 CET with Emily Bache and Clare Sudbery.
 [Information and sign-up](https://www.tickettailor.com/events/bacheconsultingab/1064180)

 [Contact us]({% link contact.md %}) if you have any questions or to register your interest in attending future instances of the course.